-- Who in the Tribe could be affected the most by the hazard?
+- Who could be affected the most by the hazard?
 Are there any groups of people who might be affected more than others?
-Often your elders, people with disabilities, children, or anyone needing support to move around or go about their day fall into this category. - What roads, infrastructure, Tribal facilities, systems, and/or buildings could be damaged or lost in a hazard event?
+Often your elders, people with disabilities, children, or anyone needing support to move around or go about their day fall into this category. - What roads, infrastructure, tribal facilities, systems, and/or buildings could be damaged or lost in a hazard event?
 Will any be unable to function, either for a short or a long period, because of a hazard?
-Consider the facilities that are essential for your Tribe, whether they are homes, schools, businesses, or administration buildings. - Do you expect the hazard event to disrupt your economy or access to important lands like fisheries, timberlands, oil and gas holdings, casinos, or tourism sites? - What natural, cultural, and sacred resources could be affected? - Are there other capabilities or activities that have value to your Tribe that could be hurt by the hazard?
-Would any hazards affect your Tribe's ability to function?
+Consider the facilities that are essential, whether they are homes, schools, businesses, or administration buildings. - Do you expect the hazard event to disrupt your economy or access to important lands like fisheries, timberlands, oil and gas holdings, casinos, or tourism sites? - What natural, cultural, and sacred resources could be affected? - Are there other capabilities or activities that have value to you that could be hurt by the hazard?
+Would any hazards affect your ability to function?

-Impacts can be described using a few different methods, depending on your Tribe's data, staff, and technical resources.
+Impacts can be described using a few different methods, depending on your data, staff, and technical resources.
 Here are a few ways to describe them: